raymondrohring-creator/EMI-Calculator/README.md

-# EMI-Calculator

-Here’s a clean, beginner-friendly **README.md** written in **GitHub Markdown** for your Java EMI calculator project.
-You can copy-paste this directly into your repository.

----

 # EMI Calculator (Java)

 A simple **Java console application** that calculates the **Equated Monthly Installment (EMI)** for a loan based on user input.